ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/en.md

 This also works the same as the report button ingame.

-Remember to add details to your report (like translations) at the comments.
+Remember to add details to your report at the comments.

 ![This will open a dialog for reporting the user.](img/Report-user-profile.png "This will open a dialog for reporting the user.")

 ### Using the report link at the record of a user at beatmap listing

-This should only be used when cheating users are reported.
+This should only be used when reporting cheating users.

 ![Pressing this link will report that score.](img/Report-user-beatmap.png "Pressing this link will report that score.")